Operation Corridor 92: Aftermath

 The outcome of the battle shocked the Croatian commander and later resulted in speculation about its cause.
 Stipetić blamed the 108th Infantry Brigade for the collapse of the Bosanski Brod bridgehead and the failure of the defence.
 He claimed the brigade had been pulled back from the battlefield by civilian authorities in Slavonski Brod and thought the outcome of the battle was predetermined by the Graz agreement of the Bosnian Serb and Bosnian Croat leaders, Radovan Karadžić and Mate Boban.
 General Karl Gorinšek, commander in charge of defending neighboring Slavonia during Posavina's fall, said that the Croatian administration showed no interest in defending Posavina and that he continuously got orders to not take any initiative in defending the territory.
 Stipetić's view regarding the Graz agreement is echoed by British historian Marko Attila Hoare, who claims that the area conceded by the Croats during Operation Corridor 92 was traded for western Herzegovina.
 On the other hand, Croatian-American historian James J. Sadkovich, among others, described that view as a conspiracy theory.
 While some sources have proposed that the area was traded for the JNA-held Prevlaka Peninsula near Dubrovnik, a Central Intelligence Agency analysis concluded that there is no direct evidence of such arrangements.

 Conversely, Croatian historian Davor Marijan concluded that the battle was too complex for the HV and especially for the HVO.
 He also pointed out that the HV and HVO suffered from ineffective command structures and poor intelligence, noting that they had failed to detect the presence of the VRS 16th Motorised and the 1st Armoured brigades early on.
 Marijan also claims the HV had demobilised ten infantry brigades shortly before the battle, and his view is supported by Colonel General Novica Simić, commander of the VRS 16th Motorised Brigade, assigned to Tactical Group 1, which had been established by the 1st Krajina Corps to carry out the offensive.

 In 2001–03, three Bosnian Serb officials were tried by the International Criminal Tribunal for the former Yugoslavia for war crimes committed after the capture of Bosanski Šamac.
 The defendants, Blagoje Simić, Miroslav Tadić and Simo Zarić, were charged with unlawful arrest, detention, beatings, torture, forced labour, deportation and forcible transfer.
 The three were found guilty, and the convictions upheld in the appeals process.
 Simić was sentenced to 15 years in prison, while Tadić and Zarić received prison terms of eight and six years respectively.

-In 2017 Azra Basic (de) was sentenced on 14 years in prison, for war crimes against Serb war prisoners in Derventa before the operation.
+In 2017, Azra Bašić was sentenced on 14 years in prison for war crimes against Serb war prisoners in Derventa before the operation.